ajaymache/bingo/README.md

 Now that you have understood the rules of the game let's look at an example :bulb:
 <p align="center"><img src ="images/custom_bingo.jpg" width = "400"/></p>

-- Consider rolling the two dices 5 times and outcomes after adding both of them are 5,10,4,5,8 respectively.
+- Consider rolling the 2 dices 5 times and outcomes after adding both of them are 5,10,4,5 and 8 respectively.
 - Note that the 5 times are same as 5 turns and each turn is the sum of the numbers appearing on each dice.
-- At the first turn the sum of the dices is 5 so the algorithm will select a 5 or a multiple of 5 which in this case is 5,10,20.
-Lets say that the algorithm choose to select the left-uppermost 5 in the image shown in green color.
+- At the first turn the sum of the dices is 5 so the algorithm will select a 5 or a multiple of 5 which in this case is 5,10 and 20.
+Lets say that the algorithm choose to select the lower-rightmost 5 in the image shown in green color.
+- We take the next turn and the sum of the dices in 10.
+The possible choices for the algorithm here are 10 and 20, let's say the algorithm select's 10 as shown in green color.
+- For the next turn we have 4.
+The possible choices are 4, 8 and 12, let's say the algorithm select's

 ### Simulating the game
 - You will find two folders in the bingo repository namely [images](images) and [notebooks](notebooks).
 The images folder has images which are intermediately used in the explanation in one of the ipython notebooks.
 The notebooks folder contains two ipython notebooks namely [bingo.ipynb](notebooks/bingo.ipynb), [play_bingo.ipynb](notebooks/play_bingo.ipynb) and a [bingo.py](notebooks/bingo.py) python script.